Municipal News & Jobs

 The interest rate table above illustrates recent changes in a sample of MBIS “investment grade” yields.
 Every issuer’s credit is different, and other financing sources may be available.
 To obtain comprehensive Financial Advisory services for your local government, contact your Ranson Financial Municipal Advisor, Larry Kleeman, or Henry Schmidt.

-Source: AV News
+Source: Ark Valley News

 Source: KSNT 27 News